-Regardless of the API you decide to use, the data is always stored in a form of key-value pairs across the cluster.
-The underlying key-value store distributes the data evenly guaranteeing that every cluster node will own a portion of the overall data set.
+Regardless of the API you decide to use, the data is always stored off-heap in the cluster-aware page-based storage which tries to evenly distribute the data, guaranteeing that every cluster node will own a portion of the overall data set.

 The data and indexes can be stored both in RAM and, optionally, on disk if Ignite Native Persistence is enabled.

-Ignite complies with SQL ANSI-99 standard supporting all SQL and DML commands, including SELECT, UPDATE, INSERT, MERGE, DELETE statements and distributed joins.
-It also provides support for a subset of DDL commands relevant for distributed SQL databases.
+Ignite is ANSI-99 compliant, supporting most SQL and DML commands, including SELECT, UPDATE, INSERT, MERGE, DELETE statements and distributed joins.
+It also provides support for a subset of DDL commands, including CREATE and ALTER commands for tables and indexes.

-The disk-centric systems, like RDBMS or NoSQL, generally utilize the classic client-server approach, where the data is brought from the server to the client side where it gets processed and then is usually discarded.
+Most disk-centric databases, like RDBMS or NoSQL, generally utilize the classic client-server approach, where the data is brought from the server to the client where it gets processed and then discarded.
 This approach does not scale well as moving the data over the network is the most expensive operation in a distributed system.

 Depending on the configuration, Ignite can either partition or replicate data.